cainlevy/class_action/README.md

 ## Benefits

+Promotes the use of mixins (concerns) to share behavior between actions.

-The spaghetti of `:only` and `:except` options for controller filters go away.
-Each filter should be declared on only the action classes that use it.
+Simplifies controller filters.
+The `:only` and `:except` options disappear when filters are only declared on the action classes that use it.

-Logic that checks the request's verb is considered an anti-pattern.
+Actions that behave differently based on the request's verb are considered an anti-pattern.
 Instead, create a separate action for each verb.

-Logic that checks the current controller and action names is also considered an anti-pattern.
+Behavior that checks the current controller and action names is also considered an anti-pattern.
 Instead, include the logic into only the controller actions that use it.

-Instead of passing ivar assigns, the view can reference the controller as a light-weight view object.
+The view can reference the controller as a light-weight view object.
+This provides a convenient way to extract view logic and access data without ivar assigns.

-unimplemented: Parameters can be strongly typed with a declarative DSL.
-This could be extended to generate documentation.
+unimplemented: Parameters can be strongly typed with a declarative DSL to validate requests.
+This effort could be reused to also generate API documentation.

 ## Keeping DRY